forestgrape/coronavirus/controlling.md

 Metaphor:
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission (which is less relevant regarding severe Covid).
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

-Rules of Thumb:
-* In situations when a smokers smokes can not be smelled the risk is low, if it can ventilation or masks help.
+=> In situations when a smokers smokes can not be smelled the risk is low, if it can ventilation or masks help.
-* Outdoor activities reduce the overall Covid burden.
+=> Outdoor activities reduce the overall Covid burden.
 Indoor activities and meetings can increase the Covid spread.

 ## Protection Measures